-Description The subjects comprise a two storey, semi detached house.
-Accommodation GROUND FLOOR:- Entrance Vestibule, Hall, Living Room, Kitchen, Shower Room & Rear Hall.
-FIRST FLOOR:- Landing & Three Bedrooms.
-Gross internal floor area (m2) The gross internal floor area extends to 95 sq,m or thereby.
-Neighbourhood and location The subjects form part of a Local Authority residential area within the town of Inverurie.
-Inverurie lies approximately 18 miles northwest of Aberdeen City Centre.
-Adequate and facilities may be found within a reasonable distance.
-Age Built circa 1955.
+Description The subjects comprise a one and a half storey, end terrace house with a one storey projection to the front.
+Accommodation Ground Floor: Entrance hall, living room, kitchen, shower room.
+First Floor: Landing, two bedrooms.
+Gross internal floor area (m2) 72 sq.m or thereby.
+Neighbourhood and location The subjects form part of a predominantly residential area located within the town of Inverurie.
+Inverurie lies approximately 18 miles north west of Aberdeen.
+Adequate facilities and amenities may be found within reasonable distance.
+Age Built circa 1900.
 Weather At the date of inspection the weather was dry.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney is of brick/concrete block construction, roughcast externally and sealed to the main roof with metal flashings and cement skews.
+The chimneys is of solid stone construction, cement pointed.
+There are clay chimney cans.
+Where seen, the chimney is sealed to the main roof with metal flashings and cement skews.